Skip to main content

 • Citizen or permanent resident of the United States of America.

-• Graduate of an educational program accredited by ACAOM, NCCAOM, or a predecessor or successor agency — at least three (3) years in duration and including a supervised clinical internship.
+• Graduate of an educational program accredited by ACAHM (Accreditation Commission of Acupuncture and Herbal Medicine, formerly ACAOM), or a predecessor or successor agency — at least three (3) years in duration and including a supervised clinical internship.
 Applicants with international education are recognized through the NCCAOM review process for foreign applicants.

 • Current NCCAOM Diplomate status in Acupuncture or Oriental Medicine.